benh963/nmaptocsv/README.md

   -n, --newline         insert a newline between each host for better
                         readability
-  -s, --skip-header     do not print the csv header
+  -s, --skip-header     do not print the csv header -d, --directory       Convert all Nmap output files in a directory
 ```

 ### Nmap Normal format (default output format -oN)